 In an attempt to preserve biodiversity across the entire European Union, the European Union Council Directive 92/43/EEC (known as the Habitats Directive) called for a 'coherent ecological network of sites' across the European Union, composed of SAC and Special Protection Areas (SPAs designated under the EU Birds Directive, for bird conservation).
 Individual sites are designated not only because of their individual conservation importance, but also for the contribution they make to conservation of species across the entire European Union.
+Since leaving the European Union on 31st December 2020, SACs remain protected under UK Law and can still be referred to as European Marine Sites.

 The Milford Haven Waterway (including the Daugleddau Estuary and other tributaries) lies within the Pembrokeshire Marine SAC.
-The SAC also includes most of the waters surrounding the Pembrokeshire coastline and around the Pembrokeshire islands including Ramsey, Skomer, Skokholm, Grassholm and the Smalls.
-The landward boundary is mainly mean high water mark, but as this boundary is consistent with adjacent SSSIs, in some cases it can be as high as the highest astronomical tide.
+The

-The Pembrokeshire Marine site was first proposed in 1995 (then called Pembrokeshire
+SAC also includes most of the waters surrounding the Pembrokeshire coastline and around the Pembrokeshire islands including Ramsey, Skomer, Skokholm, Grassholm and the Smalls.
+The landward boundary is mainly mean high-water mark, but as this boundary is consistent with adjacent SSSIs, in some cases it can be as high as the highest astronomical tide.

-Islands) for its reefs, estuaries, shallow inlets and bays, and for its seal population.
+The Pembrokeshire Marine site was first proposed in 1995 (then called Pembrokeshire Islands) for its reefs, estuaries, shallow inlets and bays, and for its seal population.
 In 2000 the proposed boundary was extended and more habitats and species ('conservation features') were added to the list.
 The SAC is considered to be one of the finest areas in Europe for: